-Students conditionally accepted into the program will receive background check forms with their acceptance letter.
-The conditionally accepted student must complete the background forms and submit it to the program director for submission to the appropriate facility by the date indicated in the letter.
+Students conditionally accepted into the program will receive background check forms in June with a letter of instruction.
+The conditionally accepted student must complete the background forms and submit them to the program director for submission to the appropriate facility by the date indicated in the letter.
 Failure to obtain a background check by the stated deadline will result in non-entry into the program.
 The cost of this background check is included in the first term fees.